sylhare/sylhare.github.io/_posts/2020/2020-07-17-Testing-with-spring-boot.md

 - `@TestConfiguration`: This is to define the test configuration, you can mock or update beans there.

 The `ControllerTestConfig` is here if you have some configuration you want to mock or modify for the test.
-For example here we are mocking the bean `foo` meaning that any autowire of that bean will take this mock version.
+For example, here we are mocking the bean `foo` meaning that any autowire of that bean will take this mock version.

 ### Write your first test